dzizazda/Fixue/README.md

 The only winners from "GitHub farming" are the "GitHub farmers", at the expense of everybody else.

-This strategy needs to be proven ineffective from the very beginning to prevent its spread & protect Open Source.
+This strategy needs to be proven ineffective from the very beginning to prevent its spread & protect Open Sourcing.